mhchoko/Ant-colony-simulation-cpp/README.md

 # Ant-colony-simulation-cpp
-C++ simulation of competing ant colonies on a discrete 2D grid, implementing generators, collectors, defenders, and predators with stochastic food dynamics and MVC architecture.

-# Ant Colony Simulation (C++)

 Discrete-time simulation of competing ant colonies on a 2D grid, developed in C++ as part of the **Tchanz** project.
 The goal is to study whether a stable equilibrium can emerge when multiple colonies interact with limited resources.